 Preparing for the highest purchasing months

-We typically see an increase in sales of Marketplace items in the fall, beginning in September through early December.
+We typically see an increase in download activity in the fall, beginning in September through early December.
 This means that you should dedicate time in the summer to tagging and submitting your work so it will be ready for the end-of-year demand.
 Refer to the infographic below to start preparing for the highest purchasing months.